-Projects can address selected topics within one or several focus areas but should have a holistic approach and include the value chain and the users of the produced knowledge as well as the enduser (consumer) to the extent that it is relevant.
+The projects may address selected topics within one or multiple focus areas, but should conduct a food system approach, be holistically oriented, and incorporate the value chain and users of the knowledge, which is produced, as well as the end-user (the consumer), to the degree of which is relevant.

-The development of the organic sector must be sustainable for the farmers as well as for the society and must meet the expectations of consumers and society.
-Based on this, innovation, research, development, and documentation are welcomed within the following topics:
+The development of the organic sector must be made with a focus on creating an industry, which is sustainable for both the farmer and for society and meets expectations of the consumers and society.
+With this in mind, especially innovation, research, development and demonstration are wanted within the following areas, which are elaborated further in ICROFS' Research- and development strategy 2022: